 (a) The Purported Owner shall not obtain any rights in and to the Excess Shares, and the purported transfer of the Excess Shares to the Purported Owner shall not be recognized by the Secretary of the Corporation or the Transfer Agent.
-Until the Excess Shares are transferred to a Person whose acquisition thereof will not violate the Five Percent Limitation or Ten Percent Limitation deemed to have retained the Excess Shares and shall hold and be entitled to exercise all rights incident to ownership of such Excess Shares (including receiving dividends and other distributions), except that if the Excess Shares are Warrants, they may not be exercised, converted or exchanged until exercised, converted or exchanged in accordance with their terms by a Permitted Transferee; provided, however, that, the foregoing notwithstanding, in the event shares of Common Stock are issued in respect of Warrants which are Excess Shares, the shares of Common Stock so issued shall be deemed to be issued and outstanding shares of Common Stock of the Corporation and shall be Excess Shares deemed retained by the Purported Owner's Transferor.
+Until the Excess Shares are transferred to a Person whose acquisition thereof will not violate the Five Percent Limitation or Ten Percent Limitation as then applicable (a "Permitted Transferee"), the transferor of the Excess deemed to have retained the Excess Shares and shall hold and be entitled to exercise all rights incident to ownership of such Excess Shares (including receiving dividends and other distributions), except that if the Excess Shares are Warrants, they may not be exercised, converted or exchanged until exercised, converted or exchanged in excerdence with their terms by a Parmitted converted or exchanged in accordance with their terms by a Permitted Transferee; provided, however, that, the foregoing notwithstanding, in the event shares of Common Stock are issued in respect of Warrants which are Excess Shares, the shares of Common Stock so issued shall be deemed to be issued and outstanding shares of Common Stock of the Corporation and shall be Excess Shares deemed retained by the Purported Owner's Transferor.
 Warrants issued by the Corporation shall reflect the provisions of the foregoing sentence.
 All Excess Shares will continue to be issued and outstanding.